19 January 2020 Worship Service and Religious Education for Children and Youth

 Share

-Please join us on Sunday (3 March 2019) at 9:15 AM for our adult religious education class.
+Please join us on Sunday (12 January 2020) at 9:15 AM for our adult religious education class — Understanding the Bible with Susan Caldwell (Facilitator).

 Share

-Please join us on Sunday (24 February 2019) at 11:00 AM for “Parsing the Paradox of Peace” by Rev. Barbara Jarrell
+Please join us this Sunday (5 January 2020) at 11:00 AM for “Wholly Whole and Holy” by Rev. Barbara Jarrell.

 Religious education classes for children and youth are offered during the 11:00 AM service.
 Children and youth attend the first 15-20 minutes of the service and then are dismissed to class.